abhishek-fullstackror/TaskMaster/README.md

 # TaskMaster

-TaskMaster is a real-time task management web application built with Ruby on Rails, Stimulus Reflex, CableReady, PostgreSQL, and Bootstrap.
+TaskMaster is a real-time task management web application built with Ruby on Rails, **Stimulus Reflex**, CableReady, PostgreSQL, and Bootstrap.
 This README provides an overview of the application's setup and configuration.

 ## Ruby Version